-To demonstrate that they are prepared to undertake a project of specialized original research, students will be required to write two General Examinations, both of which will be defined with respect to the student's proposed research area, followed by an Oral Examination.
+To demonstrate that they are prepared to undertake a project of specialized original research, and that they have an understanding of their primary and secondary areas of study necessary for that project, students will be required to write two General Examinations, both of which will be defined with respect to the student's proposed research area, followed by an Oral Examination.
 The areas will be determined by the student's Doctoral Supervisory Committee, in consultation with the student.
 The Supervisory Committee documents this stage using the Planning for General Examinations Form.
+The format of the examination is approved by the Supervisory Committee in consultation with the student.